AZou423/Bit-Manipulation/README.md

 ## Provided to you

-The proj02 repository already contains some infrastructure to get you started, as follows:
+The proj02 repository already contains some infrastructure, in addition to the bit field utilities in bitFields.c, to get you started, as follows:

 ### floatx.h and floatx.c